 Much as the value of salt reduced, the extraction of the resource is still traditionally persistent for a long time.
 Most interestingly, the area is a home to several migrant bird species such as the lesser and greater flamingos.
 Due to its strategic location, the Explosion Crater with its rugged terrains is a favorable habitat for herds of Buffaloes, the savannah elephants and the Olive baboons among other interesting wildlife species.
 A game drive through the Crater track extending for 27 kilometers (17 miles) rewards tourists with the magnificent views of the area and the vast savanna plains of the Queen Elizabeth National Park especially the Kasenyi plains as well as the western rift Valley, Lake George, the Kazinga Channel, Lake Edward and the Mountains of the Moon.

-In conclusion, visit to the ancient Lake Katwe is one of the interesting tourist activities not to be missed while on a safari in Queen Elizabeth National Park with Vibrant Holiday Safaris because it rewards tourists with the views of the vast savannah Plains of the Park as well as the impressive views of the Kazinga Channel, Lake George, Lake Edward and the breathtaking Mountains of the Moon.
+In conclusion, a visit to the ancient Lake Katwe ranks among the most interesting tourist activities to experience during a safari in Queen Elizabeth National Park with Vibrant Holiday Safaris because it offers tourists stunning views of the park’s vast savannah plains, impressive scenery of the Kazinga Channel, Lake George, Lake Edward, and the breathtaking Mountains of the Moon.